iobis/mwhs-data-mobilization/README.md

 # mwhs-data-mobilization

-This repository centralizes biodiversity data mobilization for marine World Heritage sites.
+This repository centralizes biodiversity data mobilization efforts for marine World Heritage sites.
 This repository is organized as follows:

 - [Issues](https://github.com/iobis/mwhs-data-mobilization/issues): status tracking and discussion of data sources to be processed as well as any other issues.
 - Folder [datasets](datasets): raw data files and documents organized by dataset.